Hammarou/My_Portfolio/README.md

 N/A

 ## License

-This is app is covered by the MIT license.
+This app is covered by the MIT license.